 Royal Victoria Place redevelopment FAQs

+Owning the freehold and the lease gives the Council more opportunity to influence the economic development of Royal Tunbridge Wells town centre and the wider borough.
 In the longer term there is significant added value for the Council in owning both the freehold and the lease; in the short to medium-term it is a commitment by the Council to the town centre and its future prosperity.

 Businesses in Ely Court at present are defined as ‘Meanwhile Uses’ offering small and start-up businesses the opportunity to develop while the longer term future of the centre is considered.
 The terms entered into by the businesses reflect this and they will need to relocate.
-We will discuss future opportunities in the shopping centre with them but they may need to relocate to another town centre location.
+We are discussing future opportunities in the shopping centre with them but they may need to relocate to another town centre location.

-At this early stage of consideration the Council has outlined a funding strategy which assumes that the gross capital cost will be funded from external borrowing.
+At this early stage of the project the Council has outlined a funding strategy which assumes that the gross capital cost will be funded from external borrowing.
 It shows that the recommended option is viable when considering the financial and wider economic benefits it generates; this is supported by the economic study.
 The funding strategy is published in the financial summary in exempt appendices of the report viewable by Councillors.

 The Council acquired RVP in 2023 with the intention of stabilising the centre, reducing the number of vacant units with a longer term aim of improving the retail and leisure offer in the town centre.
 The strategy was set out in the acquisition business plan and has been updated in subsequent business plans.
 The Council has made progress in reducing the number of vacant retail units and introducing new retailers including Sostrene Grene and Primark (opening winter 2025).
 We will continue to review options including the potential to sell RVP.
 At this stage in ownership and stabilising the centre, the Council is possibly best placed to deliver the transformative investment that the shopping centre and the town needs.